-Periphyton limitation by nitrogen or phosphorus in the LDR as it relates to Rivularia and Calothrix is noteworthy.
-PO4 is almost always abundant in the LDR, so any limitation would be associated with nitrogen (assuming metals are not limiting to periphyton).
+Periphyton limitation by nitrogen or phosphorus in the LDR as it relates to Cladophora is noteworthy because PO4 is almost always abundant in the LDR, so any limitation would be associated with nitrogen (assuming metals are not limiting to periphyton).
 Concentrations of NO3 leaving the Project are generally above 0.10 mg/L NO3-N throughout this study and in the 1997 work (Raymond et al. 1998).
 However, rates of uptake resulted in concentrations of NO3 approaching the DL in July 1997 and July 2015 and were near or less than 0.05 mg/L in much of the river below RM 80 in July 1997.
 These events would temporarily drive the NO3:PO4 ratio to values that are considered N-limiting (less than 7.2 based on mass).
-If the periphyton community is comprised of a high proportion of heterocystous cyanobacteria, then the apparent nitrogen-limitation would not necessarily restrict growth of Rivularia and Calothrix in the short term.
-However, long-term NO3 limitation would force the cyanobacteria to fix atmospheric nitrogen, a far more energy-intensive biochemical pathway.
+If the periphyton community is comprised of a high proportion of chlorophytes, then the apparent nitrogen-limitation would restrict growth of Cladophora.
+However, long-term NO3 limitation would force cyanobacteria to fix atmospheric nitrogen, a far more energy-intensive biochemical pathway.
 If that is the case, then a strategy of targeting reduction of nitrogen to the LDR might be fruitful in reducing total periphyton biomass.
-At a minimum, it would likely reduce biomass of filamentous green algae such as Cladophora, which are incapable of fixing nitrogen.
+At a minimum, it would likely reduce the biovolume of filamentous green algae such as Cladophora.